Ranking Sir Alex Ferguson’s last 20 Man Utd signings from worst to best

 United famously hijacked Manchester City’s bid to sign Berbatov from Tottenham on deadline day in 2008, with Ferguson meeting the Bulgarian at the airport.

-When you consider that Berbatov was the United manager’s most expensive signing, his time at Old Trafford may seem a little bit underwhelming, while his playing style frustrated some fans.
+When you consider that Berbatov was the United manager’s most expensive signing, his time at Old Trafford may seem a little bit underwhelming, while his infamously laid-back nature frustrated some fans.

 However, he produced several memorable moments, won two Premier League titles and scored 56 goals in 149 games for United, so it clearly wasn’t that bad.